nico1monte/my_r74n_infinitechef_mods/mods/cookwers/readme.md

 > [!IMPORTANT]
 > Not associated with R74N, not a real product or repository, visit [R74N's GitHub](https://github.com/R74nCom) for real projects. :)

-# Warning

-> [!WARNING]
-> For view the real scales of objects test it on the game.
-Follow this link for install the mod on your game: [Click](https://raw.githubusercontent.com/nico1monte/my_r74n_infinitechef_mods/refs/heads/main/src/How-to-Install-a-Mod.gif)